 Exit interviews are a vital part of any good offboarding process.

-It can also attract amazing applicants to your organization and even encourage boomerang employees to return to you.
+It can also attract excellent applicants to your organization and even encourage boomerang employees to return to you.

 A robust offboarding process should also involve a handover or knowledge transfer so that you lose as little information as possible when your employee departs.
-Retaining knowledge eases the transition for your remaining workers.
+Retaining the leaving employee's knowledge eases the transition for your remaining workers.

-In the age of social networking, word travels fast.
-Sites like GlassDoor and LinkedIn enable workers to share how their former employers have treated them – good and bad.
+Everyone will agree that these days, word travels fast.
+Sites like GlassDoor and LinkedIn enable workers to share how their former employers have treated them – both the good and the bad.

 If you mishandle an employee’s departure, you may not have a chance to make things right with them.

 Make sure people leave your business confident that you care about them.
-You’ll reap the rewards when they pass on that positive impression to others in your industry.
+You’ll reap the rewards when they share that positive impression to others in your industry.

 If you’re trying to attract top talent, your employer brand is a priceless asset.
 You can’t afford to compromise it by fumbling your offboarding process.